-As a parent, grandparent, guardian or even as an aunt or uncle, you want the best for the children you love and take care of.
+As a parent, grandparent, guardian, or even an aunt or uncle, you want the best for the children you love and take care of.
 In addition to paying for club team fees, piano lessons and food, clothing and shelter, you’re entrusted with helping a child make his or her way in the world.
 You may wonder about how, in addition to these expenses, you should save for college.

-Tuition, room, board and fees cost on average $10,560 for in-state students at four-year public colleges, according to the College Board.
+Tuition, room, board, and fees cost on average $10,560 for in-state students at four-year public colleges, according to the College Board.
 The same expenditures at four-year private nonprofit institutions average $37,650 during the 2020-2021 academic year.

 Let’s say you’re wondering about the costs of college in 10 years for your current eight-year-old.
 If you calculate the cost of your favorite private college based on today’s dollars — $45,000, with a hypothetical college cost inflation rate of 5%, college will cost close to $316,000 (merit-based scholarships and grants not included).